-The paternal assignment in the Paternal Haplogroup report, however, uses DNA that is only inherited by males.
+The paternal assignment in the Paternal Haplogroup Report, however, uses DNA that is only inherited by males.
 Since this haplogroup assignment is traced through the Y-chromosome DNA, which women do not inherit, the assignment is only available for males.

-Each Ancestry report looks at a unique aspect of your family story.
-You can learn more about how your DNA is used in our Ancestry reports, by selecting the different types of DNA:
+Each Ancestry Report looks at a unique aspect of your family story.
+You can learn more about how your DNA is used in our Ancestry Reports, by selecting the different types of DNA:

 Autosomal DNA (chromosomes 1-22)

 The analysis of the 22 autosomes is the same for women and men and provides the same information and level of detail.
 For each pair of these chromosomes one comes from your mother and the other from your father: two copies of the same recipe with slightly different ingredients.
-The autosomes - along with the X sex chromosome - are what we use to determine your matches in the DNA Relatives tool and most of your reports - including Ancestry Composition and Neanderthal Ancestry.
+The autosomes - along with the X sex chromosome - are what we use to determine your matches in the DNA Relatives feature and most of your reports - including Ancestry Composition and Neanderthal Ancestry.

 Sex Chromosomes (X Y)

 Sex chromosomes determine if you are female (XX) or male (XY).
 Women inherited two copies of the X chromosome - one from each parent - while men inherited one X chromosome from their mother and one Y chromosome from their father.

 Since men and women have different sex chromosomes, there are some small differences in the ancestry information they receive.

 The Ancestry Composition Report displays only a single X chromosome for men and two X chromosomes for women: